 “At this point I've completely let down my guard and I've thrown myself at the mercy of this process.” – Nick, defeated at last.

 Fantasy Suite week was brought to us courtesy of the Dominican Republic's Ministry of Tourism.
 Planning a tropical vacation?
-GO TO THE DOMINICAN REPUBLIC.
+WHY NOT THE DOMINICAN REPUBLIC?!